cheeriosok/VectorDB/README.md

 ## Overview
 This project is a high-performance, networked key-value store that supports **hash maps, sorted sets (ZSets), TTL-based expiration, and efficient multi-threading** using a thread pool.
 The system is designed with **modern C++ (C++20)**, leveraging **RAII, std::expected, spans, and shared mutexes** to ensure optimal performance and safety.

+Currently, this project is still **in progress** and is flled with non-functional boilerplate.
+It is frankly more ambitious than I would have liked it to be - but it will serve as the foundation for a feature store in the future and a follow-up vector database (my next endeavor).

 ### Key Features
 - **Asynchronous Networking:** Uses non-blocking I/O (`poll`) for efficient connection handling.
 - **Thread Pool:** Optimized for multi-threading with worker threads.